stormpath/stormpath.github.io/source/java/quickstart/index.markdown

 Integration, and Security workflows*) which you can learn more about at the end of this quickstart.

+**TIP**:
+This is a generic Java quickstart.
+If you are building a web app deployed to a servlet container like Tomcat or Jetty, you might also find the [Stormpath Servlet Plugin Quickstart](https://docs.stormpath.com/java/servlet-plugin/) helpful.

 Let's get started!

 ***